-Essays earning a score of 2 demonstrate little success in analyzing the strategies that the speaker uses to praise his subject and move his audience.
-These essays may misunderstand the prompt; fail to analyze the rhetorical strategies that the speaker uses to develop his argument; or substitute a simpler task by responding to the prompt tangentially with unrelated, inaccurate, or inappropriate explanation.
+Essays earning a score of 2 demonstrate little success in developing a position on the ethics of offering incentives for charitable acts.
+These essays may misunderstand the prompt or substitute a simpler task by responding to the prompt tangentially with unrelated, inaccurate, or inappropriate evidence.
 The prose often demonstrates consistent weaknesses in writing.

-- 1 Essays earning a score of 1 meet the criteria for a score of 2 but are undeveloped, especially simplistic in their explanation, or weak in their control of language. - 0 Indicates an on-topic response that receives no credit, such as one that merely repeats the prompt. - Indicates a blank response or one that is completely off topic.
+- 1 Essays earning a score of 1 meet the criteria for a score of 2 but are undeveloped, especially simplistic in their explanation and argument, or weak in their control of language. - 0 Indicates an on-topic response that receives no credit, such as one that merely repeats the prompt. - Indicates a blank response or one that is completely off topic.